Pricing

 2. Maintain and enhance product quality

-• Periodic usability, compatibility, and security testing to ensure that these aspects of the software are kept well under check
+• Safeguard key areas: Ongoing usability, compatibility, and security testing keep critical aspects of the software running smoothly.

 3. Improve customers' trust and satisfaction